jakubvf/dazed/README.md

 $ # In the project directory

 $ zig build -Doptimize=ReleaseFast # build for the reMarkable 2
-$ zig build -Doptimize=ReleaseFast # build for the emulator
+$ zig build -Doptimize=ReleaseFast -Demulator # build for the emulator
 ```
 Then you can copy the binary `zig-out/bin/dazed` to the rM2 using ssh, or if you built the emulator run the binary directly.